 Place your mashed potatoes into a microwave-safe container and heat them for 2 minutes.
 Stir them and then heat them in 1-minute intervals until they are heated thoroughly.

 Now that you know how to reheat your mashed potatoes, you can enjoy some tasty leftovers.
-Leave a comment below and let me know your favorite way to reheat mashed potatoes.
+Leave a comment and let me know your favorite way to reheat mashed potatoes.

 Do you love a recipe you tried?
 Please leave a 5-star 🌟rating in the recipe card below and/or a review in the comments section further down the page.